 Jeremiah earned an associate’s degree in economics from Nicholls State University and a bachelor’s degree in business administration from Baylor University.
 He is a member of the American Banking Association and the Texas Banking Association.

 Steph Adriaenssens is an experienced development professional, passionate about connecting people who want to make a difference with causes that speak to their hearts.
-She works full time as a development manager for the Austin nonprofit Miracle Foundation and volunteers for the Get Up Movement and the Austin Gay and Lesbian Chamber of Commerce Toastmasters Club.
-She also is a facilitator-in-training for Truth Be Told’s Talk to Me Speaking class at Lockhart Correctional Facility.
-Steph believes everyone has a desire to make change in the world, and her work in nonprofit fundraising helps give more people that opportunity.
+She works full time as an account manager for Social Solutions, a company that designs software to empower nonprofit organizations.
+She also volunteers for the Get Up Movement and the Austin Gay and Lesbian Chamber of Commerce Toastmasters Club.
+Steph is a volunteer facilitator for Truth Be Told’s Talk to Me Speaking class at Lockhart Correctional Facility.
+She believes everyone has a desire to make change in the world, and her work in nonprofit fundraising helps give more people that opportunity.
 Steph attended The University of Texas, where she earned a bachelor of science degree in public health and a Bridging Disciplines certificate in Social Entrepreneurship and Nonprofits.

 Savannah Kumar has been deeply involved in Austin’s social sector for more than seven years, starting when she was in high school.
 She has served as a grant writer, researcher, board member, and monitoring and evaluation consultant for a wide range of organizations.
 Locally, Savannah has worked with the Amala Foundation, a youth-centered, peace-building organization, and the SAFE Alliance’s SafePlace, which provides safety to individuals and families affected by domestic violence and sexual assault.
 In addition, Savannah has served as a fellow at the United Nations in Washington D.C. and has performed research in several disciplines, including philosophy and public policy.
 She is a student at The University of Texas School of Law.